TutenStain/Plingnote/README.md

 How to run the application tests
 =========
+To run the tests you need ant installed on your system.

+Quickguide on getting ant up and running on Ubuntu.
+For other systems please refer to ant website.
+1. sudo apt-get install openjdk-7-jdk
+2. sudo apt-get install ant (not the ant1.7)

 Navigate to PlingnoteTest folder.
 Create a new file "local.properties" and paste the following to the newly created file "sdk.dir=YOUR_ROOT_ANDROID_SDK_PATH".
 Create a new folder inside PlingnoteTest called "libs" and put the Robotium test framework